Septh/koffi-cream/packages/koffi-cream/README.md

 | win32-ia32    | ❌                                                                                        |
 | win32-x64     | [@septh/koffi-win32-x64](https://www.npmjs.com/package/@septh/koffi-win32-x64)             |

-I do not plan to add the missing builds.
+I do not plan to add the other builds.
 If you need one of these, you'll have to stick with Koffi.

 ## Version numbering
 To make things easy on the user, `koffi-cream`'s version number will always be aligned with Koffi's.

-Hence, there is no `koffi-cream` 1.x or 2.0; the first version published is 2.11.0 which ships with Koffi's 2.11.0 binaries.
+Hence, there is no `koffi-cream` 1.x or 2.0; the first version published is 2.11.0 which ships with Koffi 2.11.0 binaries.

 ## Related